 The cost proposal must include the project roles defined in APPENDIX D along with an hourly rate for each project role.
 The hourly rate must include any and all costs the Contractor expects to be paid, including labor, per diem, travel, overhead, account management, and any other costs related to providing the service.
 Travel time is not billable.

-Any projected hardware or software costs should not be included in proposer’s response to this RFP.

 The State will not accept cost proposals that require a minimum number of hours or provide any guarantees of minimum monthly/annual billing amounts.
 The number and type of personnel required to fill each role will be determined by task assignment.

 The total compensation for the contract will not exceed the total proposed contract ceiling.